Christine Morrow

 • The New Local |Boulder, Colorado

-• The Lab on Santa Fe Gallery | Denver, Colorado
+• The Lab on Santa Fe Gallery | Juried National Exhibit-Hmmm Huh | Denver, Colorado

-• R Gallery |Boulder, Colorado
+• R Gallery | Boulder, Colorado

-• Depot Art Gallery| 39th Best Colorado Exhibit| Littleton, Colorado
+• Depot Art Gallery| Juried Exhibit - 39th Best Colorado | Littleton, Colorado

 • Louisville Art Association | Spring and Fall Member Show